robkemp/AmericanCommunitySurvey_PUMS_Tutorial/README.md

 ## R Basics

 If you are 100% new to R, I recommend looking at a few resources to get you started.
-I've provided a list below:

-PUT THE LIST FROM THE OLD DOCS HERE
+For a full tutorial check out this [one](http://tryr.codeschool.com/)

 ## Setting Up R and RStudio (Skip this if you already have them)